 Tweezing is great for smaller areas of body hair removal.Much less chance for irritated skin with this method, which is nice . . . unless you get too close to the surface of your skin and pluck that, too.
 This works really great on eyebrows, or if you just have a little patch of hair somewhere that you want to get rid of quickly, like if you miss a spot shaving.
 It’s also cheap since you only need a pair of tweezers.
 Tweezing does keep you smooth for a fair amount of time—about a week—but ingrown hairs are more common with this method.

 Waxing is a fast and effective option.
 You can wax pretty much anywhere—though I’ve never heard of anyone getting their head waxed.
 Keep in mind that the larger the area of your body that you want waxed, the longer it’ll take.
 There will be more pain to suffer through, too.
 You can pay a professional or do it yourself, but don’t expect your first at-home trial to go perfectly.
 Waxing quickly and without making a mess is almost an art form.
 You’ll be hairless for several weeks, but remember that sensitive skin might not react well to such harsh treatment.

 Laser hair removal or electrolysis are fairly permanent, but expensive, methods.
 If you know that you never ever want hair on your legs, or back, or wherever (and you’ve got the cash), then this is for you.
 A specialist will zap your hair follicle with electricity or light, damaging it so that it can’t produce hair anymore.
 It may take a few sessions, but it’s the most permanent option.
 Keep in mind that laser hair removal works best on light-skinned, dark-haired people.
-And please go to a reputable place for this treatment and not some booth in a mall.
-Be safe!
+Avoid mall booths for this…go to a reputable professional.

 Cost and Effectiveness of Body Hair Removal Techniques